Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible circular train-tracks

 \subsection{Circular rectangles}

-A {\sf round cylinder} is a cylinder on $\CP^1$ bounded by two disjoin round circles.
+A {\sf round cylinder} is a cylinder on $\CP^1$ bounded by two disjoint round circles.
 Given a round cylinder $A$, the boundary components of $A$ bound unique (totally geodesic) hyperbolic planes in $\H^3$, and there is a unique geodesic $\ell$ orthogonal to both hyperbolic planes.
 Moreover $A$ is foliated by round circles which, in $\H^3$, bound hyperbolic planes orthogonal to $\ell$\, --- we call this foliation the {\sf horizontal foliation}.
 In addition, $A$ is also foliated by circular arcs which are contained in round circles bounding hyperbolic planes, in $\H^3$, containing $\ell$\, --- we call this foliation the {\sf vertical foliation}.
 Clearly, the horizontal foliation is orthogonal to the vertical foliations of $A$.

 \begin{definition}\Label{dCircularRectangle} Let $\RRR$ be a $\CP^1$-structure on a marked rectangle $R$, and let $f\col R \to \CP^1$ be its developing map.
-Then $\RRR$ is {\sf circular} if there is a round cylinder $A$ on $\CP^1$ such that \begin{itemize} \item the image of $f$ is contained in $A$; \item the horizontal edges of $R$ are immersed into different boundary circles of $A$; \item for each vertical edge $v$ of $R$, its development $f(v)$ is a simple arc on $A$ transversal to the horizontal foliation. \end{itemize} \end{definition}
+Then $\RRR$ is {\sf circular} if there is a round cylinder $A$ on $\CP^1$ such that \begin{itemize} \item the image of $f$ is contained in $A$; \item the horizontal edges of $R$ are immersed into different boundary circles of $A$; \item for each vertical edge $v$ of $R$, its development $f(v)$ is a simple arc on $A$ transverse to the horizontal foliation. \end{itemize} \end{definition}

-Given a circular rectangle $\RRR$, the {\sf support} of $\RRR$ consists of the round cylinder $A$ and the arcs on $A$ which are the developments of the vertical edges of $\RRR$ in \Cref{dCircularRectangle}.
+Given a circular rectangle $\RRR$, the {\sf support} of $\RRR$ consists of the round cylinder $A$ and the simple arcs on $A$ which are the developments of the vertical edges of $\RRR$ in \Cref{dCircularRectangle}.
 We denote the support by $\Supp \RRR$.
-We can pull-back the horizontal foliation on $A$ to a horizontal foliation on $\RRR$ by the developing map.
+We can pull-back the horizontal foliation on $A$ to a foliation on $\RRR$ by the developing map, and call it the {\sf horizontal foliation} of $\RRR$.